markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 ### Timing

 Timing is important in two places.
 First, the clock signal that is passed to the sound card determines the tone of notes.
 The AY-3-8910 is designed to operate at around 2 MHz.
-With one of the configurations suggested above, the sound card will receive a clock signal of 1.625 MHz, which is close enough.
-The tone values associated with notes is taken from  the ZX Spectrum +3.
-The ZX Spectrum runs its sound card at 1.77 MHz, so those of you with an ear for music may not that the sound is slightly flat.
-IF you wish to correct this, you would need to update the tone table in the `play.asm` source code with more accurate timings (using the AY-3-8910 instruction guide to help you).
+With one of the Minstrel 4th configurations suggested above, the sound card will receive a clock signal of 1.625 MHz, which is close enough.
+I have worked out the tone values, associated with notes based on that clock speed.
+If you have a different clock speed, or if you want to port the Play utility to a different computer, you will want to recompute the tone values.
+To help do this, I have created a spreadsheet `tone_value_calculator.xlsx` into which you merely need to enter the clock signal you will pass to the sound card and then copy the source code from column K into an assembler source file.
+You then need to assemble the source again, to get a new version of the machine-code driver (see Building From Source).

 The clock speed of the Minstrel 4th is also important.
 The PLAY Utility beat timing is calibrated to a Minstrel 4th running at 3.25 MHz.
 If, instead, you run your Minstrel 4th at 6.5 MHz, then you will find that your tunes play at double-tempo (though the tone of notes will not be affected).
 The easiest way to corect this discrepancy is using the T command, halving the usual value.
 So, for example, to achieve a timing of 120 beats per minutes use the command `T60` rather than `T120`.

+### Building from Source

+I have provided assembler source code and a Makefile to make it easy for you to modify and re-build the driver.
+If you are comfortable with Z80 machine code, and writing assembly language, this should be straightforward.

+Some notes to get you started:

+- I have used the SJASMPLUS assembler, though the source should work with most assemblers.
+- By default, the code is assembled to 0xC000 in memory and run from address 0XC006.
+Before executing the code, you need to populate the three channel information areas, the address of which are stored at 0xC000, 0xC002, and 0xC004, respectively.
+See the source-code comments for information on these structures.
+- I have provided a version of the code for the ZX Spectrum 128k machine.
+You can build this version, by defining the token ZXSPECTRUM when assembling -- e.g., change the second line of the Makefile to `AFLAGS = --sym=play.sym --raw=play.bin -DZXSPECTRUM`.
+- The tone values used for the supportive octave range, are read from a separate source file, which is included towards the end of `play.asm`.
+I have provided tone files for a 1.625 MHz clock (e.g., default configuration of the Minstrel 4th) and a 1.77 MHz clock (e.g., as for the ZX Spectrum 128k).
+If you create additional tone-value tables, update the include file accordingly.